PatzEdi/AndroidSecretary/README.md

 ## DEMO

 https://github.com/user-attachments/assets/5fc198e6-d253-4e33-b1c7-203c4fba1a2b

+*The responses in the demo were gathered using Ollama and llama3.1 on an M1 Macbook Air.
+It works very well even with the 8b model!*

 Sorry for the small backend text, I wanted to make the two videos synchronized so I put them together.